tyronechen/SARS-CoV-2/case_study_2.md

 Case study 2
 ================

 > **NOTE**: The pipeline API has changed since the original publication.
 To reproduce the results in the original COVID-19 paper for case study 1 and 2, please use the specific version of the pipeline available on zenodo only.
+Please refer to case study 3 for latest usage.

 -   [1 Index](#index)
 -   [2 Running the script](#running-the-script)